Wastewater spill contained at Hollywood Rd. wastewater treatment facility

-AMARILLO, Texas (KAMR/KCIT) — Officials with the City of Amarillo released information regarding a wastewater spill at the Hollywood wastewater treatment Plant.
+AMARILLO, Texas (KAMR/KCIT) — Officials with the City of Amarillo released information regarding a wastewater spill at the Hollywood wastewater treatment Plant located at 3700 S.E.
+Loop 335.

 COA added that the runoff traveling to Playa Lake 40 was disinfected with the addition of chlorine disinfection tablets.